mizzy/serverspec/README.md

 Serverspec is supporting Red Hat based OS, Debian based OS, Gentoo and Solaris now.

-If your target host's OS is Debian, you should include Serverspec::DebianHelper like this.
+If your target host's OS is Debian, you should include `Serverspec::Helper::Debian` like this.

 ```ruby
 require 'serverspec'